sohumh/sohumh.github.io/_projects/cooperative_wordle.md

 category: cooperative games
 ---

-**Overview:** This is a two player game where each partner will be given a word that only they know, and each player’s objective is to **guess their partner’s word** while minimizing the total number of **shared guesses**.
+**Objective:** Each player’s objective is to **guess their partner’s word** while minimizing the total number of **shared guesses**.

 **Gameplay:**
+- This is a two player game where each partner will be given a word that only they know and they must guess their partner’s word.
 - Each “round”, partners will **alternate** adding letters to create a valid 5 letter word, let’s call this the **shared guess**.
 After the shared guess is formed, each partner will reveal which letters are green or yellow for their word.
     - Players should alternate starting each round, with the youngest player starting first.
     - The catch is a player cannot contribute a letter in their own word unless there are no possible words that exist.
 Maybe create a convention to communicate information around this…